 |Singapore has signed free trade agreements?||Yes|

 |Singapore is a member of WIPO/TRIPS?||Yes|

 |Singapore is a member of the ICSID?||Yes|

-|Average customs duties suffered?||0|
+|Average customs duties suffered?||0.50%|

-|Average monthly office rental?
-(US$ per sq m)||37|
+|Average monthly office rent?
+(US$/sq m)||37|

 |Minimum statutory annual salary?||None|

-|Average monthly US$ salary for local skilled employees?||US$3,800|
+|Average US$ salary for local skilled staff?||US$3,800|

 |S$ deposit interest rate?
 (1 year average)||0.40%|

 |Overseas remittance currency controls?||None|